• Skip to primary navigation

 • Slowly drizzle in the noni (oil) as you whisk it in to a smooth batter.

-Continue whisking as you pour in the cocoa mixture.
+• Continue whisking as you pour in the cocoa mixture.

-• Add the hānati (hazelnuts) in to a blender and turn them in to a crumb, be careful not to take them too far as they will start to turn in to hazelnut butter.
-Just pulse until a crumb forms.
+Be careful not to take them too far as they will start to turn in to hazelnut butter so just pulse them until a crumb forms.
 Reference the video for a visual cue.

-• Bake for 35 minutes or until they spring back in the centre when pressed.
+• Bake for 35 minutes or until they spring back in the centre when pressed

-Then drizzle over 4 tablespoons of the juice from the canned poihanapere (boysenberries) on to each cake.
-Allow to cool in the tin to soak up the juices and continue on with the recipe.
+Then drizzle 4 tablespoons of the juice from the canned poihanapere (boysenberries) on to each cake.

 • Chop the tiakarete parauri (dark chocolate) roughly in to chunks.